-The Highways (England) Roads Investment Strategy contains funding for the following five schemes all of which are scheduled to be completed by 2020:
+The Highways (England) Roads Investment Strategy contains a number of improvement schemes for the A47 as part of the government's trunk road programme from 2015 to 2020::

-- A12/A47 Vauxhall Roundabout, Great Yarmouth
+A47 Vauxhall and Gapton Roundabouts, Great Yarmouth

-- A12 junction, Great Yarmouth (Gapton)

 - A47 Blofield to Burlingham Dualling

 - A47 Easton to Tuddenham Dualling

 - A47/A11 Thickthorn junction

 Additionally further improvement to the strategic road network of the County will be delivered by the Long Stratton bypass which is expected to be underway by 2020.
+The A17 is an important part of the road network, serving longer-distance trips, and is expected to be included as part of the Major Road Network, which we understand government will consult on before the end of the year.